New World Best Hatchet Builds: Tank, Life Staff And Bow

 A detailed guide on the best Hatchet Builds in New World.
 With particular focus on tank, survivability and farming builds.

 Although the Hatchet has its plus points, it offers no range or multiple target damage.
 So, you should have a well-rounded build if the Hatchet is your weapon of choice.
-That is why in this guide, we will give you the Best Hatchet Builds in New World for both PvP and PvE battles.
+This guide will give you the Best Hatchet Builds in New World for both PvP and PvE battles.
+Many players like to use the Hatchet for solo exploration and single-target damage.

 Key Takeaways